dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 An [IHttpClientFactory](/dotnet/api/system.net.http.ihttpclientfactory) can be registered and used to configure and create [HttpClient](/dotnet/api/system.net.http.httpclient) instances in an app.
 It offers the following benefits:

 * Provides a central location for naming and configuring logical `HttpClient` instances.
-For example, a "github" client can be registered and configured to access GitHub.
+For example, a *github* client can be registered and configured to access GitHub.
 A default client can be registered for other purposes.
 * Codifies the concept of outgoing middleware via delegating handlers in `HttpClient` and provides extensions for Polly-based middleware to take advantage of that.
 * Manages the pooling and lifetime of underlying `HttpClientMessageHandler` instances to avoid common DNS problems that occur when manually managing `HttpClient` lifetimes.
 * Adds a configurable logging experience (via `ILogger`) for all requests sent through clients created by the factory.